 Professional pesticide products can only be stored, purchased and applied by individuals who hold a recognised qualification in pesticide application.

-When using pesticides ALWAYS READ THE LABEL: USE PESTICIDES SAFELY AND AWAY FROM PONDS AND STREAMS.
+When using pesticides ALWAYS READ THE LABEL: USE PESTICIDES SAFELY AND AWAY FROM VULNERABLE AREAS SUCH AS PONDS AND STREAMS.

 Continuing changes in the pesticide regulations, have led to the withdrawal of many garden pesticides.
 Some have been withdrawn for safety or environmental reasons but many more for commercial reasons.

 The garden market is often too small to justify the expensive tests necessary to get government approval to license a pesticide.
 Prevention and organic/cultural controls of pest and disease are therefore becoming more important with fewer pesticides available.